DavidBuchanan314/kurl/README.md

 - dynamically inserting the hostname and path into the HTTP query
 - dynamically setting the SNI hostname in client_hello (this seems optional for the github pages host, but might not be optional elsewhere)
 - correct recvall logic (not a strict requirement but will increase compat)

+## Fixing Fragmentation

+With some sites, (notably google.com), the handshake hangs after a `encrypted_extensions(8)` message.
+I need to figure out why!

+Ok it looks like we're not handling record fragmentation properly.

+Google (and others) are sending some of their handshake responses bundled together within a single outer envelope.
+We need to iteratively parse records within the decrypted data, I think?